vsoltan/CouponCompanion/backend/docs/routes.md

 ### CouponObject
 ```
 {
 	id              (number):   unique identifier for a local deal or discount.
 	company         (string):   name of the merchant offering the coupon.
 	description     (string):   immediately relevant information about the deal.
 	fineprint       (string):   additional details about the deal, including availability,
 	                            locations, and other restrictions.
 	discount: 		(number):   0 by default, otherwise absolute value of price delta.
-	discountType:	(Object): 	See discountType for additional details.
+	discountType:	(object):   See discountType for additional details.
-	location: 		(String): 	coordinate string.
+	location: 		(string):   coordinate string.
-	website: 		(String): 	URL string to get more information from the source.
+	website: 		(string):   URL string to get more information from the source.
-	image: 			(?)		: 	Not sure about this yet.
 }
 ```
 #### discountType